ilya-aby/llm-codenames/README.md

 ## Features

-- Uses Cloudflare Workers as a proxy to make LLM calls.
-Proxy is defined [here](https://github.com/ilya-aby/llm-proxy) with instructions on how to deploy it to Cloudflare
+- Uses Cloudflare Workers as a proxy to make LLM calls
 - Uses OpenRouter to enable hot-swapping of LLM models from different providers

 ## Future Work